Partitions, Multiple Zeta Values and the q-bracket: Partition analogues of Multiple Zeta Values

 As the $q$-bracket of a function and its M\"oller transform agree, we would expect this function to be of weight~$1$ as well, if it were a polynomial function on partitions.
 It is a matter of linear algebra to check that $\mathcal{M}\ms{1}{0}$ is not a polynomial function on partitions of weight $\leq 1$. \end{remark}

-In fact, the 233-dimensional vector space of polynomial functions on partitions of weight $\leq 6$ only has a $10$-dimensional subspace for which the M\"oller transform is again a polynomial function on partitions is of dimension~$6$---this subspace is generated by $1$, $\ms{1}{k-1}$ for $k=2,\ldots,6$, $\ms{1}{1}\odot\ms{1}{1}, \ms{1}{2}\odot\ms{1}{1}, \ms{1}{1}\odot\ms{1}{1}\odot\ms{1}{1}$ and $\ms{1}{3}\odot\ms{1}{1}$. \begin{lemma} For $f\in \MS_{\leq 6}$ the converse in Proposition~\ref{prop:moller} holds. \end{lemma} Note that this lemma can be proven by finding the kernel of a matrix containing at least $2\cdot 233+1$ values of all these polynomial functions as well as of their M\"oller transforms, as we did in Pari/GP.
-Hence, it seems the converse of Proposition~\ref{prop:moller} holds as well.
+In fact, the 233-dimensional vector space of polynomial functions on partitions of weight $\leq 6$ only has a $10$-dimensional subspace for which the M\"oller transform is again a polynomial function on partitions---this subspace is generated by $1$, $\ms{1}{k-1}$ for $k=2,\ldots,6$, $\ms{1}{1}\odot\ms{1}{1}, \ms{1}{2}\odot\ms{1}{1}, \ms{1}{1}\odot\ms{1}{1}\odot\ms{1}{1}$ and $\ms{1}{3}\odot\ms{1}{1}$. \begin{lemma} For $f\in \MS_{\leq 6}$ the converse in Proposition~\ref{prop:moller} holds. \end{lemma} Note that this lemma can be proven by finding the kernel of a matrix containing at least $2\cdot 233+1$ values of all these polynomial functions as well as of their M\"oller transforms, as we did in Pari/GP.
+Hence, it seems the converse of Proposition~\ref{prop:moller} holds for all $f\in \MS$.